aznxluvlyguy4u/wiki1/API docs.md

 ## Swagger UI

-Ocean premium hosts it's own Swagger UI that can be used to see the API documentation for the *Ocean Premium - REST API* http://oceanpremium-swagger-ui.s3-website-eu-west-1.amazonaws.com
+Ocean premium hosts it's own Swagger UI that can be used to see the API documentation for the *Ocean Premium - REST API:*

+http://oceanpremium-swagger-ui.s3-website-eu-west-1.amazonaws.com

 ## Postman collection